Approach

 Pattern structure definition

-• Values: Deeply held beliefs that guide our actions and decisions.
+• Values: Deeply held beliefs that guide actions and decisions.

-• Axioms and Fundamental Laws: Core (absolute) truths or principles that form the foundation of our understanding of the world.
+• Axioms and Fundamental Laws: Core truths or principles forming the foundation of understanding.

-• Creeds: Tenet and beliefs that guide our actions and decisions.
+• Creeds: Tenets and beliefs that guide your approach.

-• Behaviors: Observable actions and reactions that are influenced by our creed, and the primary drivers.
+• Behaviors: Observable actions influenced by creeds and primary drivers.

 Use of AMMERSE values